 For anyone interested in traveling to Japan, indulging in the country’s unique hot springs culture is a must.
 Known as onsen, Japanese hot springs provide the ultimate in relaxation, with the steaming natural spring waters offering therapeutic benefits.
 There are endless options when it comes to a good hot spring in Japan, but some have historic reputations that simply can’t be unmatched.

-In order to find information about these scenic destinations, visitors can use the services of Global Mobile, which offers both pocket WiFi and unlimited prepaid SIM cards that can easily help you stay connected anywhere in Japan.
+In order to find information about these scenic destinations, visitors can use the services of Global Mobile, which offers convenient pocket WiFi that can easily help you stay connected anywhere in Japan.

 From Hakone to Beppu, here are some of the most beautiful locations to enjoy Japan’s hot springs culture.